Nederlands Path: Home / Country list / Children's crossing signs worldwide / found in Malta

 The second find comes from Gozo.
 Ask people around you about Gozo and count the answers.
 You probably won't get far.
 Gozo is one of the three islands making the Republic of Malta.
 The other islands are Malta and Comino.
 (See, this site is rife with valuable information.)

 The children's crossing sign from Gozo was attached below a no-parking sign (except for un/loading).
-It's not clear if this explains the diamond shape - Remind the schoolbus stop in Italy which is also indicated with a shape deviating from the usual triangle.
+It is not clear if this explains the diamond shape - Remind the schoolbus stop in Italy which is also indicated with a shape deviating from the usual triangle.
 I think it's an old forgotten sign : it hangs at a considerable height and the detail in the drawing comes, no doubt, from times long past.

 One last observation: the girl isn't walking.
 She poses like a ballerina.
 Find other signs with remarkable detail in Turkey, Denmark, or Austria.